 The average truck in a fleet can drive up to 120,000 miles every year.
 Naturally, a machine that travels that far requires a lot of fuel.
-In 2016 alone, the trucking industry burned through 54.9 of diesel fuel and standard gasoline—it goes without saying, then, that the price per gallon of gas has a gigantic sway on the success of the transportation industry.
+In 2016 alone, the trucking industry burned through 54.9 billion gallons of diesel fuel and standard gasoline—it goes without saying, then, that the price per gallon of gas has a gigantic sway on the success of the transportation industry.

 With the price of diesel and standard gasoline steadily rising every week, everybody in the American transportation industry is feeling it.
 But, just how cheap is our gas, compared to other countries?
 It might surprise you to see just how expensive it is for some countries to drive, and how cheap it is for others.

 Venezuela, while overall a rather impoverished nation, is rich in oil reserves and fossil fuels, and uses that particular wealth to provide their people with virtually free gasoline.
 Yeah, it is strange to think about, isn’t it?
 But it is true.
-Technically, the price per gallon at the Venezuelan pumps is $ 0.01 —meaning that it would cost pennies to fill up a rig.
+Technically, the price per gallon at the Venezuelan pumps is $ 0.08 —meaning that it would cost pennies to fill up a rig.
 Sounds like a fleet owner’s dream.

-At Nigerian pumps, you pay $1.52 per gallon.
+At Nigerian pumps, you pay $1.56 per gallon.
 Still, despite the low price, with the low average income in Nigeria, it is considered quite expensive to fill up.

 * Gas prices are continuously fluctuating.
 View the most up to date gasoline prices at GlobalPetrolPrices.com.

-The United States… #13
+The United States… #75

 The U.S. average gas price is $5.19 per gallon.
 And, while Americans are 75th on the list of sheer prices, when you factor in our country’s high-income levels and wealth relative to this price, the United States has the fourth-highest gasoline affordability rating on the globe (that is, one gallon of gas costs only a tiny fraction of our average daily income).

 The rising prices of fuel can be a challenge for fleet owners.
 So why not find more ways to be as economical as possible?

 Consider Did you know that factoring companies offer fuel cards for trucking companies in addition to funding?
 Consider trucking invoice factoring.
 Learn how you can save more on your fuel costs by partnering with a factoring company.

 Contact us to get started or fill out the form below for a free quote!